 I’ve just spent the past 3 weeks traveling around London, various parts of the USA and Fiji.
-It’s been a fabulous trip and I’ve been so fortunate to go to some amazing places, including the London Olympics.
-I’ve realised that every time I travel I find out more about myself.
+It’s been a fabulous trip and I’ve been so fortunate to go to some amazing places but I’ve realised that every time I travel I find out more about myself.
 It’s like a fast-track to understanding what you really like, what you don’t and what you are prepared to put up with!
 It’s such a growth experience.
-Plus it gives one that illustrious time to reflect on life and take it easy.

 Notably, this is the first big trip I’ve done since I’ve been officially dairy free, and I was a little worried.
 I took mini tetra packs of rice milk, almond milk and some Brookfarm gluten free muesli with me so I knew I could at least have one meal each day where I would feel sufficiently nourished.
 I needn’t have worried.
 On this trip I discovered that no matter where you go, if you are well informed and you make the right food choices for your various intolerances, it’s not that hard to ensure you still feel great have a great ‘foodie’ experience.
 And that we did!